 There are many ways to put your pup in a better position to deal with a yeast infection.
-Chief among them are ensuring your dog's immune system is functioning at full capacity.
+Chief among them is ensuring your dog's immune system is functioning at full capacity.
 With a canine's gut making up about 70% of his immune system, finding ways to maintain your dog's gut health is paramount.
 Probiotics and prebiotics are a great way to promote gut health and microflora balance.

-If your dog has exhibited the tell tale signs of a yeast infection, do what you can to bolster his gut and have him checked out by your local vet.
+If your dog has exhibited the telltale signs of a yeast infection, do what you can to bolster his gut and have him checked out by your local vet.